 - One pound of blood meal is 2.5 cups.

-- New potted plants: apply 1 to 2 teaspoons per gallon of soil.
+- New potted plants: Apply one to two teaspoons per gallon of soil.

-- Transplanting seedlings: apply 1 teaspoon per hole.
+- Transplanting seedlings: Apply one teaspoon per hole.

-- Established garden plants: apply 1 to 2 teaspoons around the root zone monthly.
+- Established garden plants: Apply one to two teaspoons around the root zone monthly.

-- Established potted plants: apply 1 teaspoon per gallon of soil monthly during the growing season.
+- Established potted plants: Apply one teaspoon per gallon of soil monthly during the growing season.

 When deer or rabbits devour garden plants, the best solution is to install a fence.
 The second best solution is to use an animal repellent.
 The scent of blood meal scares many plant eaters away for a fraction of the cost of other products.
 Just sprinkle it in the area that needs protecting and remember to reapply regularly.
 However, if cats, dogs, or other meat-eating animals are the problem, blood meal could make it worse.

 Blood meal is a safe and economical organic fertilizer.
 It makes use of a waste product from the food supply chain that could otherwise cause pollution, so in some sense it closes an ecological loop.
 It’s one of the most affordable sources of organic nitrogen plant food.
 Plus, blood meal fertilizer works with nature’s processes to feed plants and build soil.
 Some gardeners, though, may prefer to use other options, and several good ones exist.